blb-ventures/strawberry-django-plus/docs/mutations.md

 ## Extending build in CUD mutations

-There might be the need to perform some pre or post validation before running the build-in mutations.
+There might be the need to perform some pre or post validation before running the built-in mutations.
 A common use case is for example setting a model field based on the current request context.

 As the syntax is not completely straightforward at the moment an example is listed as follows.